 A very old Savoie variety, now confirmed as the ‘mother’ of Syrah, and a relative of Mondeuse Noire, Mondeuse Blanche exists today in very small quantities.
 As vignerons recognize that this grape can producer a highly unusual, quality white wine plantings may slowly increase.

-Another old Savoie variety, today there are two versions in existence both in tiny quantities: one is no different from Pinot Gris, the other is the same as Veltliner Rose.
+Another old Savoie variety, today there are two versions in existence both in tiny quantities: one is no different from Pinot Gris, the other is the same as Veltliner Rouge.

 A few plantings of this Burgundian variety are used to make both dry white and sparkling wines.